MetaMask/delegation-framework/documents/CaveatEnforcers.md

 2. **No Aggregation**: Each enforcer operates independently and doesn't consider other enforcers in the chain
 3. **Delegation Chain Issues**: In complex delegation chains, the same balance change might satisfy multiple enforcers, potentially bypassing intended security measures

-**When to Use Regular vs Total Balance Enforcers**:
+**When to Use Regular vs Multi Operation Balance Enforcers**:
 - Use **Regular Balance Enforcers** for simple, single-enforcer scenarios
-- Use **Total Balance Enforcers** when multiple enforcers might track the same recipient in a delegation chain
+- Use **Multi Operation Balance Enforcers** when multiple enforcers might track the same recipient in a delegation chain

-### Total Balance Change Enforcers
+### Multi Operation Balance Enforcers

 This includes:
-- `ERC20TotalBalanceChangeEnforcer`
+- `ERC20MultiOperationBalanceEnforcer`
-- `ERC721TotalBalanceChangeEnforcer`
+- `ERC721MultiOperationBalanceEnforcer`
-- `ERC1155TotalBalanceChangeEnforcer`
+- `ERC1155MultiOperationBalanceEnforcer`
-- `NativeTokenTotalBalanceChangeEnforcer`
+- `NativeTokenMultiOperationBalanceEnforcer`

 Use these when multiple total-balance constraints may apply to the same recipient and token within a single redemption, and you need a single, coherent end-of-redemption check.